 Create Your Project¶

-In the flow, you see the Haiku T-Shirt orders and customer data uploaded into Dataiku DSS.
-Further, the customer data has been prepared with a visual Prepare recipe.
+In the Flow, you see the Haiku T-Shirt orders and customers_stacked data uploaded into Dataiku DSS.
+Further, the customers_stacked data has been prepared with a visual Prepare recipe.

 Your First R Recipe¶